matrix-org/matrix-spec-proposals/proposals/3782-matrix-publickey-login-spec.md

 where

-- params."m.login.publickey.someAlgo" -- speficies the public key choice.
-E.g. `m.login.publickey.ethereum`
+- `params."m.login.publickey.someAlgo"` -- speficies the public key choice.
+E.g. `"m.login.publickey.ethereum"`

-- "session" -- the session ID which acts as a nonce to prevent replay attacks.
+- `session` -- the session ID which acts as a nonce to prevent replay attacks.
 It is generated and tracked by the server.
 It should be at least 8 alphanumeric characters.
 Client is expected to present the session ID in its following authentication request for the same session.
 Session ID is deleted once the login flow is completed.